Welcome to New Student Orientation

 Yes.
-We recommend you complete your license application through UITE and the Utah State Board of Education (USBE); you will then need to contact the state in which you would like to work and be licensed to teach for next steps.
+We recommend you complete your licensure program through the University of Utah and get recommended for your Utah License application through the Utah State Board of Education (USBE).
+Once you've received your Utah license, you will then need to contact the state in which you would like to work and complete your license transfer process with that state.

 Transferred credits depend on your prior institution, for more information about transfer credits see Transferology.
 You are always welcome to meet with our advisors to discuss your specific situation.

 Your Orientation advising will be completed as a group as many of you will have similar questions or you may find answers to questions that you didn't know you had.
 This way you are involving yourself in the College of Education community.